 No element of remuneration is operated solely for Executive Directors.
-Capco employees below the Board receive base salary, benefits, pension, annual bonus, and some participate in the PSP.
+Capco employees below the Board receive base salary, benefits and annual bonus, and participate in the PSP.
+The pension contribution for new Executive Directors has been set at the same level as available to Capco employees.
 However, there are some differences in operation as set out below:

-- In exceptional circumstances, such as recruitment, long-term incentive awards may be granted without performance conditions to participants below the Board - Employees below the Board are not subject to any minimum shareholding requirement - Incentive awards granted to employees below the Board may not be subject to holding periods, clawback or malus
+- o In exceptional circumstances, such as recruitment, long-term incentive awards may be granted without performance conditions to participants below the Board - o Employees below the Board are not subject to any minimum shareholding requirement - o Incentive awards granted to employees below the Board may not be subject to holding periods, clawback or malus